 Many investors are turning to fixed income funds

 As always, it’s important to keep perspective.
 There’s a silver lining to every cloud, and plenty of opportunity to make solid returns on your investment dollars – if you’re looking in the right place.
-Investors can look to high-return, regular income investments, such as Skyring’s Fixed Income Fund which offers 6.95%^p.a. paid monthly for the first six months, and then 6.5%^p.a. paid monthly ongoing.
-By providing capital to borrowers, Skyring’s clients generate long-term, capital-stable income streams for their portfolio.
+Investors can look to high-return, regular income investments, such as Skyring’s Fixed Income Fund which offers up to 6.50%^p.a. paid monthly.
+An investment in the Fund is not a bank deposit and is subject to investment risk.
+By providing capital to borrowers, Skyring’s clients generate long-term income streams for their portfolio.
 These are secured by first mortgage high-quality, investment-grade properties and businesses within Australia.

 The Skyring Fixed Income Fund offers an industry-leading return and high degree of certainty in an uncertain time.
 You can get started with as little as $10,000, and you’ll receive your distributions within the first five days of every month, just like clockwork.

-If you’re frustrated by the returns offered by term deposits, cash accounts, shares, or traditional property investment opportunities, or are tired of waiting for infrequent interest payments… consider the Skyring Fixed Income Fund.
+If you’re frustrated by your portfolio’s income returns, or are tired of waiting for infrequent interest payments… consider the Skyring Fixed Income Fund.